jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2020-01-21-one-line-film-synopses.md

 characters were sewn together so they could no longer speak.

 ### Human Centipede 2
-Weirder, more horrific horror-porn catering to an even nicher fetish, despite obviously knowing it's not real, probably more disturbing to me than any of the myriad of things I have seen on the internet that I am reasonably certain were real.
+Weirder, more horrific horror-porn catering to an even nicher fetish; despite obviously knowing it's not real, probably more disturbing to me than any of the myriad of things I have seen on the internet that I am reasonably certain were real.

 ### Human Centipede 3